Mimetis/Dotmim.Sync/docs/Provision.md

 Adding or deleting columns will break the sync process.
 Manually, without the `Provision()` and `Deprovision()` methods, you will have to edit all the stored procedures, triggers and so on to be able to recreate a full sync processus.

+We are going to handle, with a little example, how we could add a new column on an existing sync typo:
-Now imagine you want to add new column, called `Comments` on the `Customers` table.
+Now imagine you want to add this new column, called `Comments` on the `Customers` table.
 Here is how you could handle it:

 * Create the providers.
-* Delete the stored procédures and the triggers.
+* Delete the stored procedures and the triggers.
-* We don't want to loose the `Customers` tracking table, to keep the sync historic, so we don't delete it.
+* We don't want to loose the `Customers_tracking` tracking table, to keep the sync historic, so we don't delete it.
 Here we have to be sure the primary keys from `Customers` is still the same (So don't touch primary keys or this technic won't work)
 * Edit the client and server schema (you can use here the EF migration)
 * Re apply the triggers and the stored procédures.
 They will be re-generated with the new column !
 * Re launch a new sync process (don't use the same `SyncAgent` as before, recreate a new one).